scenaristeur/shighl/README.md

 ```

 plural :

--- _years is an array that gives you the years when someone posted in this instance
+- _years is an array that gives you the years when someone posted in this instance
--- _months an array that represent the months when someone posted in the last year of _years array
+- _months an array that represent the months when someone posted in the last year of _years array
--- _days an array of days that represent the days when someone posted in the last month of _months array.
+- _days an array of days that represent the days when someone posted in the last month of _months array.
---

 singulier:
 _year, _month, _day represent the "cursor" where you want to get the messages.

 So the example above gives you the messages of the 02/17/2020 or 17/02/2020 in french.
-To get the message of the day before, just set the _day of the chat_details object to "16" with
+To get the message of the day before, just set the _day of the chat_details object to "16" with something like in sscenaristeur/solidarity

 -  [optional] : you can subscribe to a chat instance with ```chat.subscribe = on_new_message ``` where on_new_message is the name of the callback function that is called when a new message arrive is posted in the chat.